America’s Cup – Defiant back in the water in Auckland

 No rush with temporary High Court Injunction !

-Still no word from the High Court regarding the temporary High Court Injunction which remains in place, blocking the publication of a draft audit report on finances for the America’s Cup event being made public.
+Still no word from the New Zealand High Court regarding the temporary High Court Injunction which remains in place, blocking the publication of a potentially embarrassing draft audit report on finances for the America’s Cup event being made public.

 Justice Simon Moore initially said his decision would be handed down in a week.
-This has now been delayed further . . . “for reasons I won’t traverse”.
+It has now been delayed further . . . “for reasons I won’t traverse”.

 With the result that it shuts down the media – since 3 July – without actually making a decision.